Met premieres Blanchard's `Champion,' an `opera in jazz'

 In one instance, however, Green went in the opposite direction.
 For the climax of the aria “What Makes a Man a Man,” he told Blanchard, ″Man, I really want to take it up to create more drama.”
 So the original D-flat has now been raised to F.

 By now, Blanchard’s place as the first Black composer to have an opera performed at the Met is widely known.
-But with “Champion,” he’s making another kind of history: He’s the first living composer in nearly 80 years to have different operas performed at the Met in back-to-back seasons.
-(The last was Richard Strauss with “Salome” in 1943-44 and “Der Rosenkavalier” in 1944-45.)
+But with “Champion,” he’s making another kind of history: He’s the first living composer in about 75 years to have different operas performed at the Met in back-to-back seasons.
+(The last was Richard Strauss with “Der Rosenkavalier” in 1947-48 and “Salome” in 1948-49.)

 “Get outa here!”
 Blanchard said with a laugh when a reporter informed him of that distinction.
 “That’s crazy.”

-Note: This story was first published on April 6, 2023.
-It was updated on April 12, 2023 to correct the years when a living composer last had two different operas staged in consecutive seasons at the Met.
-That was Richard Strauss’ “Der Rosenkavalier” in 1947-48 and “Salome” in 1948-49, not the 1943-44 and 1944-45 seasons as the story stated.